2025–26 Indiana Pacers season

-The 2025–26 Indiana Pacers season is the 59th season of the franchise and the 50th season in the National Basketball Association (NBA).
+The 2025–26 Indiana Pacers season was the 59th season of the franchise and the 50th season in the National Basketball Association (NBA).
 The team entered the season as the defending Eastern Conference champions.
-This season also marks the full-year absence of Tyrese Haliburton, who was sidelined with a torn Achilles tendon sustained in Game 7 of the 2025 NBA Finals, as confirmed by Pacers president of basketball operations Kevin Pritchard.
-The Pacers started the season 1-13.
+The full-year absence of Tyrese Haliburton, who was sidelined with a torn Achilles tendon sustained in Game 7 of the 2025 NBA Finals, along with a handful of other injuries caused catastrophe upon the Pacers' chances in their post-NBA Finals season.